domoinc/domo-node-embed-filters/README.md

    The EMBED_TYPE must be either the word 'dashboard' or 'card' (without the quotes).
    Include the USE_XHR setting only if cookie based authentication won't work for then endpoint you create on your server.

-6. Start the express server like this in the root of the project
+6. Start the express server like this in the base folder of the project
    ```
    # yarn start
    ```